e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `_root_input_type`'s "routes to no input" throw stays as an internal invariant with nothing left that can reach it.

+**Increment 20, part 1 — name-transparent containers** (D-211).
+The
+declaration layer gains one optional entry, `transparent_container(c)`, defaulting to `nothing`: a component may name at most one of its container fields, and that field's elements are then contributed under their bare keys — `"key"`, `"1"` — in place of `"field/key"` and `"field/1"`.
+Naming is the only thing it changes, so the whole of it lives in `children`: the same fields in the same order, one branch on `name === tf` deciding the segment.
+Two checks pay for it.
+The declaration must name a container field of the type, validated *after* the field walk so that a mixed container still reports as one; and no two children may share a name — a check written generally over the collected list rather than over the transparent case, because bare keys only make the collision *reachable*, they do not define it.
+The message names both parties by provenance, and the general form catches the pathological cases (a bare key against a sibling field, against another container's composite name) in one place. `resolve_terminal`'s two-segment lookahead is untouched: it still serves the undeclared containers, whose key segment D-211 leaves exactly as it was.

+The one place the rename reached past naming was the rate declaration's field-name sugar, which `_rate_entry` had implemented as a *path-segment* prefix match (`startswith(seg, "children/")`). §8.5 keys that sugar on the field, and the two spellings coincide only while the field segment rides the child name — under transparency the prefix match would have silently stopped applying to `(children = Relative(2),)`. `_children` now returns the contributing field beside each child and `_rate_entry` matches on it, which is the spec's rule and a strict generalization of the old one: for an undeclared container, field-keying and prefix-keying are the same lookup. `_check_sample_times` admits the field name as a key on the same basis.
+What that leaves is the one ambiguity §8.5 names — a transparent element keyed with its own field's name — and it is refused where the bare key is formed.

+`Group` is the library case and the reason for the decision: it declares `children` transparent, drops the 4-arg positional convenience constructor for `Group(children; wires, inputs, outputs, rates)` — a bare `Pair` normalized to a one-entry tuple, since a single wire should not have to be written with a trailing comma — and its declarations then read exactly like a named assembly's.
+The test sweep is the visible half: 335 `children/` occurrences across `src/` (19) and `test/` (316) became bare keys, including the 16 `var"children/ctl"` rate spellings that a slash-bearing key had forced, the nested read paths (`"children/f/children/a"` → `"f/a"`) and the error-message assertions, two of which were re-pinned against a quoted form rather than left matching a one-letter substring.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: